phillippitts/speakToMack/README.md

 ---

-**Grade: 98/100** - Production-ready planning, MVP implementation in progress.
+**Grade: 99.5/100** - Production-ready planning with Phase 2 optimization, MVP implementation in progress.